framp/storry/README.md

 Having a single store and having well defined boundaries to mutate the state of your application is a great way to limit errors.

-Unfortunately it carries a lot of action-related boilerplate and it's hard to teach to unexperienced developers.
+Unfortunately it carries a lot of action-related boilerplate and it's hard to teach to inexperienced developers.

 Storry wants to preserve the benefits while minimizing boilerplate and while keeping the learning curve shallow.